 California Redevelopment Law (section 33334.2) requires a redevelopment agency to set aside at least 20% of all tax increment generated from the project areas for the purpose of increasing, improving and preserving the community's supply of low- and moderate-income housing.
 The Economic Development Department is charged with administering this program on behalf of the Hesperia Community Redevelopment Agency.

 Activities carried out by staff are directed at enticing private and public sector affordable housing investment within the City's Redevelopment and Community Development Block Grant (CDBG) target areas.

-In December 2007, the Agency created the Redevelopment Foreclosure Remediation Implementation Program (RDA FRIP) and approved the use of $12.5 million of Housing Fund moneys to purchase and rehabilitate foreclosed homes in Hesperia, $2.5 million of which were previously authorized in 2006 for use in the Township Area.
+In December 2007, the Department created the Redevelopment Foreclosure Remediation Implementation Program (RDA FRIP) and approved the use of $12.5 million of Housing Fund moneys to purchase and rehabilitate foreclosed homes in Hesperia, $2.5 million of which were previously authorized in 2006 for use in the Township Area.
 The funds will be used for the acquisition and rehabilitation of foreclosed and vacant properties.